Astera-Finance/astera/tests/echidna/README.md

 221. ❌ If all users withdraw their liquidity, there must not be aTokens supply left.
 222. ✅ Integrity of Deposit Cap - aToken supply should never exceed the cap.
 223. 🚧 `UserConfigurationMap` integrity: If a user has a given aToken then `isUsingAsCollateralOrBorrowing` and `isUsingAsCollateral` should return true.
-224. 🚧 `UserConfigurationMap` integrity: If a user has a given debtToken then `isUsingAsCollateralOrBorrowing`, `isBorrowing` and `isBorrowingAny` should return true.
+224. ✅ `UserConfigurationMap` integrity: If a user has a given debtToken then `isUsingAsCollateralOrBorrowing`, `isBorrowing` and `isBorrowingAny` should return true.
-225. 🚧 `ReserveConfigurationMap` integrity: If reserve is active and not frozen then user can interact with the lending market.
+225. 🚚
 226. 🚚
 227. ❌ Rehypothecation: if the external rehypothecation vault is liquid, users should always be able to withdraw if all other withdrawal conditions are met.
 228. ✅ Rehypothecation: farming percentage must be respected (+/- the drift) after a rebalance occured.
 229. ✅ Rehypothecation: The profit handler address must see its balance increase after reaching the claiming threshold.
 230. ✅ `withdraw()` must not result in a health factor of less than 1.
 231. ✅ Rehypothecation: farming percentage must be respected (+/- the drift) after any operation.

 ### ATokens/ATokenNonRebasing